Charles Throsby: Exploration

-Charles Throsby had no children, and his estate was inherited by his nephew, Charles Throsby.
+Charles Throsby had no children, and his estate was inherited by his nephew, Charles Throsby junior.
 He had previously been sent for and arrived on the Mangles on 7 August 1820.
 The nephew and his family prospered in the Moss Vale area.
 He married Elizabeth "Betsey" Broughton, one of the survivors of the 1809 Boyd massacre, and had many children.
 Throsby Park in Moss Vale was occupied by five generations of the family.

 Legacy

-Throsby is commemorated in the name of the Commonwealth Electoral Division of Throsby, in the Canberra suburb of Throsby and Throsby Creek in Newcastle, New South Wales.
+Throsby is commemorated in the name of the Canberra suburb of Throsby, Throsby Creek in Newcastle, New South Wales and the former federal electoral Division of Throsby.